rachmanzz/by.u-clone/README.md

 ## Target
 In this case, I'm not focus for full functional of application clone, I just make a bit difference like make a simple animation.
 So, there lot of svg file that replace card view.

+This source just for learning that I made a clone from [original application](https://play.google.com/store/apps/details?id=com.byu.id)

 # Tools

 1. svgviewer https://www.svgviewer.dev/